 Working with an educated and experienced agent is important, but equally important is someone who has strong relationships within the business!
 We rely on our fellow co-agents inside and outside of our brokerage to keep us informed on new listings coming to the market so that we have more opportunities for our clients.
 Stay focused on your goals, be realistic, and follow advice… in doing so, you should ultimately have success!

-13. Josh DeShong, Chairman At Josh DeShong Real Estate (Dallas)
+13. Josh DeShong, Founder and CEO At Trelly Group (Dallas)